thomasjpfan/data-umbrella-2021-reviewing-prs/content/_index.md

 ## Are there tests?

-- Help tell us if we break something in the future
+- Prevents breaking something in the future
-- Help tell us if the PR is correct
+- Checks that the PR is correct
-- Bug fixes require non-regression tests: failed before and no longer fails
+- Bug fixes require non-regression tests
+    - Failed on main branch
+    - Does not fail with the PR

 {{% /g %}}
 {{% g 1 %}}